OhioBWC - Basics: (Policy library) - File

 c.
 Retroactive purchases;

 d.
-Unapproved items purchases;
+Unapproved items;

 e.
 Routine replacement equipment;